rou-nak-cloud/Frontend-Projects/Sundown/README.md

-# Modern Animated Portfolio Website
+# Modern Animated Cloning of Sundown Website

-A clean, minimal, and animation-driven portfolio website built using **HTML**, **CSS**, and **JavaScript**, featuring smooth scrolling, GSAP animations, responsive layouts, and interactive UI elements.
+A clean, minimal, and animation-driven cloning of Sundown Website  using **HTML**, **CSS**, and **JavaScript**, featuring smooth scrolling, GSAP animations, responsive layouts, and interactive UI elements.

 ---
 ## 🚀 Live Demo